Ethel Gordon Fenwick: Biography

 She was instrumental in founding Florence Nightingale International Foundation, the premier foundation of the International Council of Nurses, and was its president for the first five years.
 She extended significantly the training period for nurses, and campaigned for the state registration of nurses in the United Kingdom.
-This was achieved through the Nurses Registration Act 1919, and Ethel Gordon Fenwick appears as "Nurse No. 1" when the register opened in 1923.
+In 1910 Ethel Bedford-Fenwick managed to unite many diverse nursing groups, including the British Medical Association, the Royal British Nurses' Association, the Matrons' Council for Great Britain and Ireland, the Society for the State Registration of Trained Nurses, the Fever Nurses' Association, the Irish Nurses' Association, the Scottish Nurses Association and the Association of the promotion of the registration of nurses in Scotland to create one committee for the State Registration of Nurses, which in 1919 submitted a bill to parliament which prompted the government to present its own bill covering the registration of nurses, the Nurses Registration Act 1919, and Ethel Gordon Fenwick appears as "Nurse No. 1" when the register opened in 1923.
 (The Cape Colony had been the first to introduce nurse registration, in 1891).

 Ethel Fenwick acquired the Nursing Record in 1893 and became its editor in 1903.
 It was renamed The British Journal of Nursing and through its pages for the next 54 years her thinking and her beliefs are clearly revealed.
 She disagreed with Florence Nightingale and with Henry Burdett about registration of nurses.
 She believed that there was a need for training to a recognised standard and this meant confining entry to the profession to the daughters of the higher social classes.
 She opposed paying nurses in training, because it attracted the wrong sort of girl.
 She was very keen to see control over domiciliary nursing.

 In 1927 she established the British College of Nurses with an endowment of £100,000 from a grateful patient of Dr Fenwick.
 She was president, and he was treasurer, for life.
+She was supported in this postgraduate training provider by Rebecca Strong, former matron of Glasgow Royal Infirmary.

+She died in London Colney, Hertfordshire on 13 March 1947.

 In 1999 an English Heritage "blue plaque" was attached to her former home at 20 Upper Wimpole Street, London.